Azure-Samples/service-fabric-dotnet-iot/README.md

  2. Open a PowerShell window and CD to `service-fabric-dotnet-iot\build`
  3. Connect to your cluster using `Connect-ServiceFabricCluster`.
  4. Run `.\deploy.ps1`
+    - The deployment command defaults to a local 5-node cluster.
+If you're running a different configuration, pass in the name of the publish profile you want to use.
+For example, for a one-node cluster, use `.\deploy.ps1 -PublishProfileName Local.1Node`.

 ## View application traces
  1. Open the solution in Visual Studio.